pan-roy/pan-roy.github.io/_posts/2024-03-24-digitalocean.md

 </details>
 &nbsp;

-Navigate back to your PowerShell terminal and install the relevant database dependencies used in our scripts via ```pip install psycopg2-binary```.
+Navigate back to your PowerShell terminal to access the Ubuntu Server VPS and install the relevant database dependencies used in our scripts via ```pip install psycopg2-binary```.

 Navigate to the ```/home/scripts``` folder and then enter ```python xero_api.py``` followed by ```python convert_json_pnl2.py```.
 Note that you may have different file names.